 Research of the current National Standards

 The regulator for the VET sector in Australia is the Australian Skills Quality Authority (ASQA).
-ASQA handles education providers whether you are offering online courses, CRICOS for international sutdents or face to face learning.
-They govern the majority Trainer providers unless you only plan to provide state specific training in Victoria and or Western Australia.
+ASQA handles education providers whether you are offering online courses, CRICOS for international students or face to face learning.
+They govern the majority of Trainer providers unless you only plan to provide state-specific training in Victoria and or Western Australia.
 In Victoria you will report to the Victorian Registration & Qualifications Authority (VRQA) In Western Australia you will report to Training Accreditation Council (TAC)

-In addation to the above requirements and having a grasp of your requirements in relation to the Standards for RTOs 2015 you must also be familair with the the VET Quality Framework in order to be succesfull in your initial steps in registering an RTO.
+In addition to the above requirements and having a graspof your requirementsin relation to the Standards for RTOs 2015, you must also be familiar with the VET Quality Frameworkin order to be successful in your initial steps in registeringan RTO.

 Financial viability requirements to start an RTO

-In order to prove to AQSA that your RTO will meet the finanical requiests you will need to prepare the following:
+In order to prove to AQSA that your RTO will meet the financial requests you will need to prepare the following:

-These documents will prove to ASQA that you have the financials cablity to acheive the basic functions for starting the RTO including but not limted to:
+These documents will prove to ASQA that you have the financial capability to achieve the basic functions for starting the RTO including but not limited to:

-- Obtain resources required to offer the courses your RTO plans to add to scope.
+Obtain resources required to offer the courses your RTO plans to add to the scope.

-- Pay wages for teachers to deliver what you plan to add to scope and other administrative tasks.
+Pay wages for teachers to deliver what you plan to add to the scope and other administrative tasks.